Technical Information Resources

 Provides access to AATA Online (formerly the Art and Archeology Technical Abstracts), a comprehensive database of over 100,000 abstracts of literature related to the preservation and conservation of material cultural heritage.

-Documents from the (HABS), Historic American Engineering Record (HAER), and the Historic American Landscapes Survey (HALS) have been digitized and are available from the Library of Congress for viewing online.
+Documents from the Historic American Buildings Survey (HABS), Historic American Engineering Record (HAER), and the Historic American Landscapes Survey (HALS) have been digitized and are available from the Library of Congress for viewing online.

 Google Books